Highly efficient microwave storage and retrieval using a superconducting chiral $\Lambda$-type molecule

 Our scheme is illustrated in Fig. \ref{fig:setup}(a).
-A pair of resonant emitter qubits, $E_1$ and $E_2$, with transition frequency $\omega_{e}/2\pi = 5$ GHz couples to an open transmission line with a separation distance $d=\lambda/4$, where the wavelength $\lambda =2\pi c/\omega_{e}$.
-This quarter-wavelength spacing prevents cooperative effects while maximizing the exchange coupling to $J = \Gamma/2$ \cite{lalumiere2013input}, where $\Gamma/2\pi = 10$ MHz is the emitter relaxation rate.
+A pair of resonant emitter qubits, $E_1$ and $E_2$, with transition frequency $\omega_{e}$, couples to an open transmission line with a separation distance $d=\lambda/4$, where the wavelength $\lambda =2\pi c/\omega_{e}$.
+This quarter-wavelength spacing prevents cooperative effects while maximizing the exchange coupling to $J = \Gamma/2$ \cite{lalumiere2013input}, where $\Gamma$ is the emitter relaxation rate.
 We assume that this exchange coupling $J$ can be fully canceled by introducing a tunable coupler \cite{yan2018tunable,li2020tunable}, leading to a total coupling of $g_{\Sigma} = 0$.
-The absence of coupling results in fully directional emission and absorption of the emitter pair \cite{gheeraert2020programmable,kannan2023demand}.
-In the weak probe regime, the excited state forms an entangled state, $(\ket{eg} + e^{i\pi/2} \ket{ge})/\sqrt{2}$, due to time-reversal symmetry \cite{gheeraert2020programmable}.
-The phase sign is determined by the propagation direction of the probe light.
+The absence of coupling results in fully directional emission and absorption of the emitter pair \cite{gheeraert2020programmable,guimond2020unidirectional,kannan2023demand}.
+In the weak probe regime, the excited state forms an entangled state, $(\ket{eg} + e^{i\pi/2} \ket{ge})/\sqrt{2}$, where $\ket{g}$ and $\ket{e}$ denote the ground and excited states of each emitter qubit, respectively, due to time-reversal symmetry \cite{gheeraert2020programmable}.
+The phase sign is determined by the propagation direction of the probe field.
 Here, the probe is incident from the left.
-Additionally, each emitter is coupled to the same detuned high-coherence memory qubit or resonator, $M$, with transition frequency $\omega_{m}/2\pi = 4$ GHz, positioned far from the transmission line.
+Additionally, each emitter is coupled to the same detuned high-coherence memory qubit or resonator, $M$, with transition frequency $\omega_{m}$, positioned far from the transmission line.
 The coupling strength between the emitters and the memory qubit is smaller than their frequency difference, minimizing energy transfer from the memory qubit through the emitters to the transmission line.
-We treat these three quantum objects as a single chiral atom.
-The lowest three energy levels of the atom, depicted in Fig. \ref{fig:setup}(b), form an effective $\Lambda$-type structure with states $\ket{gg}\otimes\ket{0}$, $(\ket{eg} + e^{i\pi/2} \ket{ge})/\sqrt{2} \otimes \ket{0}$, and $\ket{gg}\otimes\ket{1}$, where $\ket{0}$ and $\ket{1}$ denote the ground and excited states of the memory qubit, respectively.
-The state $\ket{gg}\otimes\ket{1}$ serves as the metastable state of the atom, which is used for microwave storage.
+We treat these three quantum objects as a single chiral molecule.
+The lowest three energy levels of the molecule, depicted in Fig. \ref{fig:setup}(b), form an effective $\Lambda$-type structure with states $\ket{gg}\otimes\ket{0}$, $(\ket{eg} + e^{i\pi/2} \ket{ge})/\sqrt{2} \otimes \ket{0}$, and $\ket{gg}\otimes\ket{1}$, where $\ket{0}$ and $\ket{1}$ denote the ground and excited states of the memory qubit, respectively.
+The state $\ket{gg}\otimes\ket{1}$ serves as the metastable state of the molecule, which is used for microwave storage.